-The ICRP Recommendations are intended to achieve a practical aim of radiological protection, i.e., the provision of a simpler and more reasonable assumption for the management of risks of low-dose exposure, by adopting the LNT model and defining the dose and dose-rate effectiveness factor as 2.
+In the ICRP Recommendations, risks are calculated by applying the linear model.
+Risks in a low-dose region are close to zero, but it is not certain whether there is any threshold of doses above which risks increase.
+Accordingly, the ICRP Recommendations are intended to achieve a practical aim of radiological protection, i.e., the provision of a simpler and more reasonable assumption for the management of risks of low-dose exposure, by adopting the LNT model and defining the dose and dose-rate effectiveness factor as 2.
 On the other hand, the Recommendations also state that it is judged inappropriate for public health planning to estimate hypothetical incidences of cancer or hereditary diseases among a large number of people due to long-term exposure to very low doses of radiation in consideration of the uncertainties concerning low-dose exposure.
+The WHO and the UNSCEAR calculate risks by applying the linear-quadratic dose response model.

 (Related to p.86 of Vol. 1, "Deterministic Effects (Tissue Reactions) and Stochastic Effects")